papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 5. _Logistics supplier_ completes the inload of the delivery described in the _delivery-note_ and **posts** a _goods-receipt_ to the _supplier_.

-6. _Logistics supplier_ updates the inload of the delivery note and **puts/updates** the _goods-receipt_ to the _supplier_ with the package no. 3 indicated with variance "Not Received".
+6. _Logistics supplier_ realises that one _package_ is missing and **puts/updates** the _goods-receipt_ to the _supplier_ with the package no. 3 indicated with variance "Not Received", while indicating all the other _packages_ as "AsSpecified".

 7. _Logistics supplier_ **requests** to get all active _delivery-instructions_ from _supplier_.
 _Logistics supplier_ **receives** a list of all active _delivery-instructions_.